-Allow the chain a straight run from the bow roller to the chainwheel with no more than a 2° deviation from horizontal (Picture 2.1).
+Allow the chain a straight run from the bow roller to the chainwheel with no more than a 2° deviation from horizontal (Picture 2.2).

 The bow roller should have a vertical groove to suit the profile of the chain.
+Its centre line should be tangentional to the chainwheel.
 This will align the chain so that it enters the chainwheel without twisting.